Last Updated on March 16, 2022

 Iowa 80 Trucking Museum

 20 minutes north east of Davenport, on the I-80, is Iowa 80, the world’s largest truck stop!
-The truck stop itself, is just a big gas station with food, shops etc, but across the forecourt is the Iowa 80 Trucking Museum.
+The truck stop itself, is just a big gas station with food, shops etc. Across the forecourt is the Iowa 80 Trucking Museum.
 The museum is free to visit (donation appreciated) and has a large collection to trucks dating back to the early 1900’s!

 Where to Eat & Drink in Davenport